dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/global-status/info.md

 1. Once a **FormStatus** is shown, the `main` **GlobalStatus** will show up.
 1. The page will scroll (if needed) to the dedicated **GlobalStatus**.
-1. Form components will send along both the status text, and it's label to show a good and accessible summary.
+1. Form components will send along both the status text and its label to show a good and accessible summary.
 1. Screen reader uses will automatically hear the whole content of the `GlobalStatus` once it shows up.

 ### Several Global statuses

 Normally, You only want to have **one** `GlobalStatus` inside Your application.
-But You can have several in parallel.
-But make sure You give every other a new ID:
+But you can have several in parallel.
+But make sure you give every other a new ID:

 ```jsx
 <GlobalStatus id="other-global-status" />